WHo

-It all began with an idea. reading posts on the next door app from neighbors pleading with members of the community for help with medical costs or food to support their pet, and making the difficult decision to surrender a pet because they were no longer able to give them the care they deserved. i was determined to find a way to help shelter pets that goes far beyond the taglines.
+It began with an idea… reading post after post on the next door app from neighbors pleading with members of the community for help with medical costs or food to support their pet, and ultimately making the difficult decision to surrender a pet because they were no longer able to give them the care they deserved. with the rise of inflation and an uncertain economy in our future, I was determined to find a way to help shelter pets, beyond the taglines.

 adopt don’t shop” is not enough!